kamkejj/Drupal-Scripts/README.md

 ## What the installer does

+1. **Prompts for Docker provider** - Choose between Docker Desktop or Colima
+2. **Checks prerequisites** - Displays status of required tools based on your Docker provider choice
-1. **Checks for Homebrew** - Ensures Homebrew is installed (required for other installations)
+3. **Checks for Homebrew** - Ensures Homebrew is installed (required for other installations)
-2. **Installs Docker** - Uses Homebrew to install Docker
-3. **Installs Colima** - Alternative Docker runtime for macOS
+4. **Installs and starts Docker provider** - Installs and ensures your chosen provider (Docker Desktop or Colima) is running
-4. **Installs DDEV** - Drupal development environment
+5. **Installs DDEV** - Drupal development environment
-5. **Creates Drupal project** - Prompts for project name and creates Drupal 11 project in current directory
+6. **Creates Drupal project** - Prompts for project name and creates Drupal 11 project in current directory
-6. **Initializes DDEV project** - Sets up DDEV configuration for Drupal 11
+7. **Initializes DDEV project** - Sets up DDEV configuration for Drupal 11
+8. **Starts DDEV** - Launches the development environment
-7. **Installs Drupal dependencies** - Runs `composer install` and installs essential modules
+9. **Installs Drupal dependencies** - Runs `composer install` and installs essential modules via DDEV
+10. **Configures Drupal settings** - Sets up config sync directory and environment indicator configs
-8. **Installs Drupal site** - Creates a fresh Drupal 11 installation
+11. **Installs Drupal site** - Creates a fresh Drupal 11 installation with admin credentials
-9. **Enables development modules** - Automatically enables admin_toolbar, config_split, devel, and more
+12. **Enables development modules** - Automatically enables admin_toolbar, config_split, devel, and more
-10. **Imports configuration** - Imports environment indicator and other configs
+13. **Imports configuration** - Imports environment indicator and other configs
+14. **Generates content (optional)** - Optionally generates sample users and content for testing

 ## What gets installed